EdwardHTEvans/cl_triangle/README.md

 # CL_Triangle

-command line tool for calculating the area of a triangle based on the length of its sides using Heron's formula.
+Command line tool for calculating the area of a triangle based on the length of its sides using Heron's formula.
 Units are arbitrary.

 $$ s = {(a + b + c)\over2 } $$